bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Let\'s give it a try and see what it does over here.
-Down here I\'m going to add in my script.
-I\'m going to go get my **jQuery** objects and I\'m going to get this first link up here, growbox, pound, growbox, and I\'m going to add a click event handler on there, and then I\'m going to pass in a function that runs when you click it, and everything\'s going to go inside these curly brackets here.
-At this point I want to affect box, pound box, don\'t forget the pound sign.
+Let&apos;s give it a try and see what it does over here.
+Down here I&apos;m going to add in my script.
+I&apos;m going to go get my **jQuery** objects and I&apos;m going to get this first link up here, growbox, pound, growbox, and I&apos;m going to add a click event handler on there, and then I&apos;m going to pass in a function that runs when you click it, and everything&apos;s going to go inside these curly brackets here.
+At this point I want to affect box, pound box, don&apos;t forget the pound sign.
-We\'re going to do the animate function in **jQuery**.
+We&apos;re going to do the animate function in **jQuery**.
 This will animate the box.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 186.
 (110) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->